Map of stations in Paris

 Tickets & reservations

-The SNCF ticket office is in the broad passageway linking Hall 1 with Hall 2, parallel with platform A.
+The SNCF ticket office is in the broad passageway linking Hall 1 with Hall 2, parallel with platform A, see the photo below.

 There are two sections, Libre Service where you can use a computer terminal to book yourself a ticket, and Conseil, where there is someone to book tickets & passholder reservations for you.
-The photo below shows the Conseil entrance, the Libre Service entrance is out of shot to the left.
+The photo below shows the Libre Service entrance, the Conseil entrance is further on to the right.

 Ticket hall, Paris Gare de Lyon